hilarykhc/KadoLinguo/README.md

 2. Flashcard Creation

-- Users can create new flashcards for personalized experience (only word and definition).
+- Users can create new flashcards for personalized experience (word and definition).

 3. Progress Tracking